 The walkout itself is atypical for the tech industry.
 The culture of tech that tends to promote the individual saw a shift in mentality.
 Employees banded together to appeal to their superiors to make the necessary changes to a safer and more inclusive workplace.
 As Jillian D’Onfro, technology reporter for CNBC writes “Collective bargaining hasn’t traditionally had a place in Silicon Valley.
 Unions are nearly non-existent for white-collar tech workers, who typically enjoy large salaries, cushy perks and plenty of career mobility thanks to their high-demand skills”.

 The walkout aligns with the popular #MeToo movement, the origins of which began with the nonprofit work of Tarana Burke over a decade ago.
 The movement since gained traction with allegations brought against Harvey Weinstein among a number of Hollywood elites.
 The #MeToo movement has seen “at least 425 prominent people” accused of sexual misconduct since October of 2017.

 Two weeks have passed since the walkout and Facebook, Airbnb and eBay announced they will cease forced arbitration policies in the cases of sexual misconduct.
 As one of the organizers, Tanuja Gupta describes “We have the eyes of many companies looking at us….we’ve always been a vanguard company, so if we don’t lead the way, nobody else will.”
 Google has long held the torch for progress and inclusion in the tech industry and the recent public display of unity is no exception.

 Employment Lawyer – Cindra Dowd

-Virginia employment attorney Cindra Dowd has successfully settled claims on behalf of victims that have suffered discrimination and harassment in the workplace.
+Virginia employment attorney Cindra Dowd has successfully settled claims on behalf of victims that have suffered discrimination and sexual harassment in the workplace.
 Call today to set up a free, no-risk, consultation to begin exploring your options.